mrmcshane/docker-training/03-database-container/README.md

 ### Configuring MariaDB

-We will want to at least configure the root password for mariadb or we wont be able to connect to or manage the instance.
+We will want to properly configure mariadb with a password this time to ensure that

-Looking at the documentation, the root password can be set by configuring an environment variable `MARIADB_ROOT_PASSWORD` with a password on startup.
+Looking at the documentation, the root password can be set by configuring an environment variable `MARIADB_ROOT_PASSWORD` with a password on startup:

-To configure an environment variable , we use the `-e` flag when spinning up a container:
 ```
 docker run -d -p 30066:3306 -v mariadb-data:/var/lib/mysql -e MARIADB_ROOT_PASSWORD=pass mariadb/server
 ```